-You will need to manually refresh the schema for any changes.
-Schema refreshes are mandatory to use new tables in Visual Mode, but in SQL Mode you can query the new tables directly without having to update the schema.
+You’ll need to manually refresh the schema for any changes.
+Schema refreshes are mandatory to use new tables in Visual/Interactive Mode, but in SQL Mode, you can query the new tables directly without having to update the schema.

-Note: Foreign keys set from the schema page are only added to Chartio’s metadata.
-Changes here are not made to the database itself.
+Note: Foreign keys set from the schema page are only added to Chartio’s metadata; changes here are not made to the data source itself.

-When possible foreign key relationships in your data source are detected, you will see a Connect Tables button appear in your data source schema page.
+When possible foreign key relationships in your data source are detected, the Connect Tables button at the top of the schema editor is enabled.
 This feature can be used in Chartio to assist in setting foreign keys between tables.

-Upon clicking the Connect Tables button, a modal will pop up showing foreign key suggestions.
-You can then review and approve foreign key selections before they are added to your schema in Chartio.
+Upon clicking the Connect Tables button, a modal appears, showing foreign key suggestions.
+You can then review and approve foreign key selections before they’re added to your schema in Chartio.

-We want to make a chart to count the number of activities per username.
+Here’s an example: We want to make a chart to count the number of activities per username.
 Activity information is stored in the Activity table, and each activity has a User Id associated with it.
 However, Username is in the Users table.
-This means we need to link the Users and Activity tables together, through the User Id column.
+This means we need to link the Users and Activity tables together; we can do this using the User Id column.
 When we do that, we can get any related information from the Users table when we query the Activity table.

-In our schema, we’ll click Activity to expand the Activity table.
+In our schema, we’ll expand the Activity table to view a list of all its columns.
 Then, we’ll click User Id to open the User Id column’s settings.
-In the Foreign Key setting, we’ll select the Users table, then select the Id column.
+In the Foreign Key setting, we’ll select the Users table then select the User Id column.

 Foreign key joins

-Once foreign key relationships are defined, the Data Explorer will automatically perform joins for you when using columns from related tables.
-The tables do not need to be directly related; Chartio will automatically find the closest path between a database’s tables to join the two that you’re using.
+Once foreign key relationships are defined, Chartio automatically performs joins for you when using columns from related tables in Visual/Interactive Mode.
+The tables don’t need to be directly related; Chartio automatically finds the closest path between a data source’s tables to join the two that you’re using.

 Setting custom join types

-By default, all join relationships generated in Visual Mode are explicit inner joins.
+By default, all join relationships generated in Visual/Interactive Mode are explicit inner joins.
 However, it’s possible to set a custom join type per foreign key.

 To customize the join type between two tables, first find the column in your schema and click it to open its settings.
-Adjust the join type in the dropdown below the Foreign Key setting.
+Adjust the join type in the dropdown below the Foreign Key setting’s table and column fields.
 Click Save when finished.

-Now whenever the foreign key is used in Visual Mode, Chartio will use the join type you’ve selected.
+Now whenever the foreign key is used in Visual/Interactive Mode, Chartio will use the join type you’ve selected.